avngrdv/clibas/README.md

 ### FastqParser.translate(force_at_frame=None)

     	For each sample in Data, perform in silico translation for DNA sequencing data.
     	The op will return data containing translated peptide lists.
+The op is intended for one-ORF-per-read NGS data, but not for long, multiple-ORFs-per-read samples.

-If used, should be called after fetching the data and (optionally) running the FastqParser.revcom() op.
+        This op should be called after fetching the data and (optionally) running the FastqParser.revcom(), prior to any filtration routines.

+        On top of running translation, this op will also transform the data to a reprensentation suitable for downstream ops.

         Parameters:
                 force_at_frame: if None, a regular ORF search will be performed.
-Regular ORF search entails looking for a Shine-Dalgarno sequence upstream of an ATG codon (the exact 5’-UTR sequence signalling an ORF should be specified in config.py).
+Regular ORF search entails looking for a Shine-Dalgarno sequence upstream of an ATG codon (the exact 5’-UTR sequence signalling an ORF is specified in config.py).

                                 if not None, can take values of 0, 1 or 2.
 This will force-start the translation at the specified frame regardless of the